-Table 3 Remote Inputs and Ouputs
+Table 3-3 Remote Inputs and Outputs

-Table 5 Remote inputs and Ouputs Connector Type Pin Function Description 16 Machine Stop Interlock (MSTOP) + If this input is not interfaced to external equipment, a jumper must installed across the pins.
-Opening this input turns off the lamp, se the FAULT output, and causes the FAULT EXTERNAL INTERLOC Input 15 Machine Stop Interlock (RETURN) - OPEN fault message to appear on the display.
+Connector Pin Function Description Type Input 16 Machine Stop Interlock (MSTOP) + If this input is not interfaced to external equipment, a jumper must be installed across the pins.
+Opening this input turns off the lamp, sets the FAULT output, and causes the FAULT EXTERNAL INTERLOCK OPEN fault message to appear 15 Machine Stop Interlock (RETURN) - on the display.
 On I/O boards with the DeviceNet option this interlock can be configured for normal contact closure (Default setting) or isolated 24 Vdc.
-Refer to "Machine Stop Interlock" on page 3-10 of this section.
-14 Lamp ON (LAMPON) Remotely controls the system controller when operating in Remote Input 13 Lamp ON (COM) mode.
-A pulse or momentary contact closure to this input turns the CW-2 lamphead on.
+Refer to Machine Stop Interlock Jumper Setting on page 3-10.
+Input 14 Lamp ON (LAMPON) Remotely controls the system controller when operating in Remote mode.
+A pulse or momentary contact closure to this input turns the CW 2 lamphed on (The Off/Reset contact 13 Lamp ON (COM) input turns the CW-2 lamphead on.
 (The Off/Reset contact must be closed.)
 The Off/Reset contact must be opened to turn the lamphead off.
-12 Standby (STDBY) With Idle Mode Disabled (see IDLE in the "System Controller Input 11 Standby (COM) Configuration" on page 3-25 of this section) - Controls the system controller when operating in Remote mode.
+Input 12 Standby (STDBY) With Idle Mode Disabled (see IDLE in the System Controller Configuration section on page 3-29) - Controls the system controller when operating in Remote mode.
 A pulse or momentary contact closure to this input places the system in Standby mode.
 (The Off/Reset contact must be closed.)
-With Idle Mode Enabled from Lamp ON State - The first pulse or momentary contact closure to this input places the system in Idle Mode.
+11 Standby (COM) With Idle Mode Enabled from Lamp ON State- The first pulse or momentary contact closure to this input places the system in Idle Mode.
 A second pulse or momentary contact closure places the system in Standby mode.
 With Idle Mode Enabled from Lamp OFF State - A pulse or momentary contact closure to this input places the system in Standby mode.
-NOTE: Idle Mode can only be achieved from Lamp ON state.
+Note: Idle mode can only be achieved from Lamp ON state.
 Input 10 Off/Reset Controls the system when operating in Remote mode.
 This contact must be closed for the lamphead to be turned on.
 Opening the contact turns the lamphead off and clears a fault condition.
-Use Pins 11 or 13 as Off/Reset (COM).
-9 Ready Contact closes after the system controller is turned on and the light Output 8 Ready detector senses light output.
-In a networked system all system controllers must be turned on and all light detectors sense output.
-Output 7 Fault Contact closes whenever there is a fault present on the system.
-Jaipai 6 Fault Input 5 Analog Input (AIN) + Remote Power Level Control Remotely varies the UV light output from 20% to 100% in 1% increments when the system is in Remote mode.
+Use Pins 11 or 13 as Off/Reset common.
+Output 9 Ready Contact closes after the system controller is turned on and the light detector senses UV light output.
+In a networked 8 Ready system all system controllers must be turned on and all light detectors sensing UV output.
+Output 7 Fault Contact closes whenever there is a fault present on the 6 Fault system.
+Input 5 Analog Input (AIN) + Remote Power Level Control Remotely varies the UV light output from 40% to100% in 1% increments when the system is in Remote mode.
 This input can be configured for 4-20 mA or 0-10 Vdc.
-Refer to System Controller Configuration on page 3-9 of this section for instructions.
-4 Analog (ACOM) - Common Ground 3 Shield (SHLD) Earth ground 2 Analog Output (AOUT) Not used.
+Refer to System Controller Configuration on page 3-29 for instructions.
+4 Analog (ACOM) - Common Ground 3 Shield (SHLD) Earth ground Output 2 Analog Output (AOUT) Not used.
 Do not connect.
-Output 1 Analog Common (ACOM) Not used.
+1 Analog Common (ACOM) Not used.
 Do not connect.